Written by: Clare Cogan, Customer Experience @blueland

 These three events were among many in the 1960’s that started to draw attention to the environment and the impact humans were making on it.
 In 1970, Gaylord Nelson decided to bring the environment into the forefront of national attention, by organizing the first Earth Day.

-The Impact Of The First Earth Day
+What Was The Impact Of The First Earth Day?

 The first Earth Day was more successful than the organizers anticipated.
 Over 20 million Americans participated, which was about 10% of the population at the time.
 Earth Day rallies across the country garnered support and participants demanded action, and the Earth Day spurred actionable change in the U.S. Government.
 Within one year of the first Earth Day, President Nixon established the EPA.
 Within five years, Congress passed the first Clean Water Act, Clean Air Act, Endangered Species Acts, Safe Drinking Water Act and Resource Conservation and Recovery Act.